 Meanwhile, the demand for LEVs is expected to increase significantly in the next 10 to 20 years.

-The company currently is selling SMART BRAKE in 20 markets integrated in roller skis.
+The company sells SMART BRAKE to distributors worldwide.
 The addressable global market for new mobility equipment, including wheelchairs, bicycles and rollators, is estimated at USD 1 billion.

 Multipurpose, easily mountable brake with wireless remote control